Vovan-VE/supaplex-levels-editor/README.md

   - `make` or `make all`: This will build all possible binaries under you OS.
   - `make linux`, `make windows` or `make darwin`: This will try to build binaries for the given OS.
 Not every cross-OS build is possible.
+    - When building NSIS for Windows with "dev" app version, a `VERSION` must be added with simple `X.Y.Z` version, or NSIS will fail otherwise:
+      `make VERSION=0.1.2 windows`

   That will build binaries and packages in `./build/bin/` directory.
 Notice the following variables in root `Makefile`: